 Princess Boy’s mother is very protective of him.
 When he is ridiculed for his gender creativity she shares his emotional pain.
 In the text, Princess Boy’s mother recollects adults making fun of her son when he purchased “girl” things at a store and, on a separate occasion, when he went trick-or-treating in a “girl” costume.

 In addition to showing Princess Boy happily spending time with friends and family, as well as sadly experiencing the mockery of adults, Kilodavis uses heavy-handed didactic strategies to encourage readers to imaginatively rehearse interacting with children like Princess Boy.
 She notes that she never laughs at Princess Boy, always tells him he is pretty, and plays with him.
 The reader is then directly addressed: “If you see a Princess Boy…/ Will you laugh at him?/ Will you call him a name?/ Will you play with him?/ Will you like him for who he is?”
 We’ve already learned the appropriate answers to these questions and understand the consequence of not performing the script appropriately is making Princess Boy and his mother sad.
 The text is designed to encourage empathy and acceptance, which it does very successfully.
 This also means it is really written for a cisgender audience who perceive gender creativity as different and need to develop positive strategies for interacting with gender creative children.

 The light-hearted tone established through the illustrations and the overall positivity of the book work well for a very young audience.
 In other words, the whimsy of the illustrations balances the serious tone of the text.

 I recommend the text as an early introduction to gender creativity for young readers.
-Although in 2018 there are quite a few books depicting gender expansive children, and even a few depicting transgender children, Kilodavis’s text is groundbreaking for its serious engagement with gender creative youth, and it remains my preferred text for the under five set!
+Although there are now quite a few books depicting gender expansive children, and even a few depicting transgender children, Kilodavis’s text is groundbreaking for its engagement with gender creative youth, and it remains my preferred text for the under five set!